-- 9381 Notebook on Geology 1st year members and County honor group 4th grade - 9382 Notebook on Geology with poster or notebook and display.
-To include 20 rock specimens 2nd year members and County honor group 5th grade and above
+- 9381 Notebook on Geology 1st year members and County honor group - 9382 Notebook on Geology with poster or notebook and display.
+To include 20 rock specimens 2nd year members and County honor group

 DEPT. 70 - SEC.
 70 - Entomology and Bees